- Can you become a potent inspirational force for others?

 This profound exercise should take no more than 20 seconds (anything more is you dawdling) but can create a sense of camaraderie with your audience.
 You’ve heard the old adage on our eyes being the luminous window to our soul; so use this powerful tool to connect and make friends with your audience.
 This will set the stage for a harmonious session.

 4. Practice before a mirror

 This is an extension of the above exercise, where you say ‘Hello’ to YOUR eyes.

 (Believe us, this is even scarier stuff, more terrifying than those monster racoons!)

 Think about it, you have ample opportunities to meet your eyes in the mirror: when you wash your hands, comb your hair, style yourself, etc. And yet, how often do you really make sustained eye contact with yourself?

 In fact, we go to great lengths to avoid looking ourselves in the eye as we resist what we could see there: anxiety, worry, fear, anger, trepidation, confusion…

 Here’s a secret from public speaking techniques warriors: If you want to face others with confidence, you have to first face yourself with confidence.

 You can do this by practicing before a mirror.
 In fact, try this exercise right now to test its power.
 Take a few minutes off to find a mirror, and look yourself in the eye for a good 5 minutes.
 Just gaze at it as you breathe in and out.
 You will come back feeling a lot more centered.

 There’s another good reason to practice before the mirror: to review your visual ‘game film’.
-Much like how athletes review their game film to understand what they’re doing wrong, practicing before a mirror alerts you to any unusual body language movements you make out of habit (like twitching your nose or guffawing loudly or snorting mid-laugh).
+Much like how athletes review their game film to understand what they’re doing wrong, practicing before a mirror alert you to any unusual body language movements you make out of habit (like twitching your nose or guffawing loudly or snorting mid-laugh).
 You now have the awareness to fix this, so you feel confident even as you present.